xuhanz/DailyDose/Reports/week3.md

 ## Plans and goals for next week
 - Environment setup (Android studio & probably emulator)
 - Get used to the technologies
+- Begin coding; first task to implement most likely the entry and tags

 ## Member Reports:
 #### Matt: